axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

     </tr>
     <tr>
      <th>What do you have to accomplish to get there?</th>
-     <td>Create energy and buzz around the concept of social commerce and a better more neighborly way to shop while optimizing time.</td>
+     <td>Create energy and buzz around the concept of social commerce and a better more Neighborly way to shop while optimizing time.</td>
      <td>
       <ul>
        <li>Create a following and enlist support from food and drink establishments</li>